 To book one of our presentations, or to find out more about them, please contact our Director of Outreach and Education, Ayana Woods, at email@example.com or scroll all the way down to the form below.

-“How To Get Your End of Life Wishes Respected and Receive Good Quality Care”In “How To Get Your End of Life Wishes Respected and Receive Good Quality Care,” we provide a guide to navigating today’s health care system.
+“Planning for a Better End of Life”In “Planning for a Better End of Life,” we provide a guide to navigating today’s health care system.
 Some of the things you’ll learn:

 - Why many doctors undertreat pain and how you can get effective pain treatment

 - What palliative care is and how and when it can benefit you

 - Why dying is very different today than it was 100 years ago